movingfox/comfy-blog/README.md

 # ComfyBlog engine for Comfortable Mexican Loveseat

 ComfyBlog is a simple blog management engine for the [ComfortableMexicanLoveseat](https://github.com/HitFox/comfortable_mexican_loveseat) gem we use at Hitfox.
-It was inspired by and built on top of [ComfortableMexicanSofa](https://github.com/comfy/comfortable-mexican-sofa).
+The loveseat gem was inspired by and built on top of [ComfortableMexicanSofa](https://github.com/comfy/comfortable-mexican-sofa).

 ## **NOTE:**
-* If you already have a project setup through `foxinator-generator`, please skip to [Blog Installation](https://github.com/DemitryT/comfy-blog#blog-installation)
+* If you already have a project setup through `foxinator-generator`, please skip to [Blog Installation](https://github.com/HitFox/comfy-blog#blog-installation)

 ## Pre-requesites
 * The blogging engine depends on the CMS to be setup with foxinator and loveseat gems